Implementing search as a jekyll plugin

 The solution to both of the above involves downloading a bit more content, but I believe it’s worth it.
 What I do is, I display the results of the user’s query as expected the moment I’ve checked through all the bloom filters and got the results.
 However, as soon as that is done, I iterate over all the matched pages and I fire off ajax requests to my webserve to fetch the post itself.
 In the callback for the request:

-then I know that the page was a false positive, so I remove it from the search results.
-This fixes the first drawback mentioned above. - If the
+1. I run an indexOf on the fetched content, and if that returns -1 then I know that the page was a false positive, so I remove it from the search results.
+This fixes the first drawback mentioned above.